hpc-uk/archer-benchmarks/reports/single_node/index.md

 <a id="acknowledgements"></a>
 ## 6. Acknowledgements

+Particular thanks to Jeffrey Salmond at the University of Cambridge for helpful discussions and suggestions.

 Thanks to all of the HPC systems involved in this study for providing access and resources to be able to run the benchmarks.
 Their explicit acknowledgement statements are included below.

 This work used the ARCHER UK National Supercomputing Service (<http://www.archer.ac.uk>).

-This work used the DiRAC Extreme Scaling UK National HPC Service at The University of Edinburgh (<http://www.dirac.ac.uk>).
+We acknowledge the use of Athena at HPC Midlands+, which was funded by the EPSRC on grant EP/P020232/1, in this work.

-This work used the Cirrus UK National Tier-2 HPC Service at EPCC (<http://www.cirrus.ac.uk>).
+This work used the Cirrus UK National Tier-2 HPC Service at EPCC (http://www.cirrus.ac.uk) funded by the University of Edinburgh and EPSRC (EP/P020267/1).

 This work has been performed using resources provided by the "Cambridge Service for Data Driven Discovery" (CSD3, http://csd3.cam.ac.uk) system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by EPSRC Tier-2 capital grant EP/P020259/1.
 The CSD£ system is also part of the DiRAC Data Intrensive UK National HPC Service (<http://www.dirac.ac.uk>).

+This work used the Isambard UK National Tier-2 HPC Service at GW4 (<http://www.gw4.ac.uk/isambard>).

 This work used the JADE UK National Tier-2 HPC Service at the University of Oxford (<http://www.jade.ac.uk>).

-This work used the Isambard UK National Tier-2 HPC Service at GW4 (<http://www.gw4.ac.uk/isambard>).
+This work used the DiRAC Extreme Scaling UK National HPC Service at The University of Edinburgh (<http://www.dirac.ac.uk>).

+We are grateful to the UK Materials and Molecular Modelling Hub for computational resources, which is partially funded by EPSRC (EP/P020194/1).